wintermute000/recursive-unrar/README.md

 Witten for windows using module rarfile, assumes UnRAR.exe path is C:\Python27\Scripts

+usage: recursive-unrar.py <"full path to root directory">

 Unrars files in the following scenario, into the root directory

-usage: recursive-unrar.py <"path to root directory">
 note: windows needs "" for path, duh

 - root directory